-We grant equity awards pursuant to our 2015 Equity Incentive Plan (previously, our 2011 Equity Incentive Plan).
+We grant equity awards pursuant to our 2015 Equity Incentive Plan.
 Equity incentive awards are designed to focus our executive officers and other employees on, and reward them for, achieving our long-term goals and enhancing shareholder value.

 Annual Equity Awards